 The amount of features GMaps provides is astounding, and attempting to replicate each feature is not something that any one company can do easily, but the Open Street Map Foundation (OSMF) has the best chance to do it.
 The OSMF operates the OpenStreetMap (OSM) product.
 OSM is exactly what it says.
 An open street map, where contributors can create, edit, upload maps and relevant information from their own corner of the world.
 OSM is open data, and all items that are provided by them are licensed under the Open Data Commons Open Database License (ODbL).
 This allows anyone to use their product and create their own “map” on top of the open data.
 While it is a feat of social ingenuity that they are releasing the data for the world in a completely open format where anyone can search and investigate.
 Without an easy to use interface it can be quite daunting.
 If a product is done right you probably didn’t even know that you’ve used data provided by OSM.
 There are so many use cases for these types of datasets and I will try to explain the main points I can think of, that people use GMaps for, and how using OSM can benefit you.

-To make it an even playing field, for all comparisons I will assume that you have downloaded the map data for OSM & GMaps for your areas, and are both completely offline.
+To make it an even playing field, for all comparisons I will assume that you have downloaded the map data for OSM & GMaps for your area, and are both completely offline.

 With mobile internet costing as small as $1 per gigabyte (or even lower), this enables lower spec devices to offload their processing power to any company’s data centers.
 If you had the power of a data center in your pocket, what could you do with it?
 Obviously the correct answer (for this post) is to get super fast navigation instructions!
 There is no need for the 5+ second wait time to figure out how to get home from your friends engagement party at 4 am.
 Or to wait the 3+ seconds for your device to figure out how to get back onto the planned route after you missed the turn off.
 Companies have improved the processes so that not only is your route calculated in a matter of seconds, alternate routes with estimated timelines and a color coded description of banked up areas shows just how bad the traffic is.
 To be honest, GMaps it is an amazing technological feat as a complete application.
 There is a reason why millions of people use it daily.